 Pre-Event Day Questions

-Descente London Duathlon is taking place in Richmond Park, south-west London.
+Descente London Duathlon and RUN10 are taking place in Richmond Park, south-west London.
 You can find more information and the route maps for all of the different challenges here.

 How do I enter?

 There is no specified closing date for entries, but some categories may fill up faster than others.
 If you go through the online entry process and make payment, you will be guaranteed a place.

 How do I know that I am entered to the race?

 You should receive an email from us confirmation your payment for the challenge you’ve entered.
 This will quote the following wording: “Limelight Projects Group”.

 If you are unsure that you are entered to the race follow the procedure below:

 - Log in to your account here, using your email address and password.
 If you have forgotten your password, you’ll find a Request a New Password link on the Login page.

 - Check to see if you received a confirmation email from us.
 If you have a confirmation email, then you have a place in the race.